hamedsrkh/flight-promotion/README.md

 npm run lint
 ```

-[//]: # (todo: complete the readme)
+[//]: # 'todo: complete the readme'

 reminder :
 I decided not to use third party libraries like tailwind or material and what to show my ability to write css and custom components
 I only used headless/ui because of the time shortage, However I am able and have experience to build more complicated components than autocomplete
 building a design system based on theme values and then write this code